PhantomBot/PhantomBot/docs/guides/content/integrations/twitchembeds.md

 If you are not interested in the Twitch chat and live feed panels, you do not need to make any changes to your bot.

-There are three methods for fixing the embeds:
+There are three methods for fixing the embeds

+Method 1 is the easiest and compatible with most setups, but does not give access to EventSub

+Method 2 or 3 is **required** to use EventSub, but Method 3 is preferred

+Method 3 is recommended if the bot is hosted on a server

 ## Method 1: PhantomBot Remote Panel